-If you’re having trouble starting your tractor, be sure to first put the choke lever in the full choke position.
+If you’re having trouble starting your John Deere lawn tractor, be sure to first put the choke lever in the full choke position.
 Next, crank the engine for about five seconds.
-If the engine still won’t start up, pause for 10 seconds and then crank again for an additional five seconds.
+If the engine still won’t start up, pause for 10 seconds, and then crank again for an additional five seconds.
 Continue this cycle until the engine starts.
 If the engine attempts to start but doesn’t turn over within five seconds, it’s okay to crank a bit beyond the five seconds until it does start.
-Properly functioning engines should start in 4-7 cycles at temperatures between 0 and 15 degrees Fahrenheit.
+Properly functioning engines should start in 4-7 cycles at temperatures between 0- and 15-degrees Fahrenheit.
 After the engine has started and warmed a bit, you should gradually pull the choke lever back.
 The engine should be able to run without the choke after about 10-15 seconds.

 2. Proper Cranking Speed

 For the engine to start properly, the cranking speed should be 250 rpm at minimum.
 Engine oil weight that’s too heavy, low battery output, and corroded battery or starter terminals are all possible reasons for a slow cranking speed.
 Turning the lights of the tractor on before cranking (for about five seconds) can increase battery power in the cold.
 Be sure to turn the lights back off before you start the cranking process.